mandnyc/ssml-builder/README.md

 npm install ssml-builder --save
 ```
 ## Features
+* Works with both the new and old Alexa SDKs.
+* Handles special characters to ensure the SSML is well-formated.
-This library supports the following SSML tags
+* This library supports the following SSML tags
-- audio
+   * audio
-- break
+   * break
-- p
+   * p
-- s
+   * s
-- phoneme
+   * phoneme
-- speak
+   * speak
-- say-as which supports all of the known interpt-as values and formats.
+   * say-as which supports all of the known interpt-as values and formats.
+For more information, see [Amazon Documentation here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/speech-synthesis-markup-language-ssml-reference#say-as)
-   - cardinal
+      * cardinal
-   - ordinal
+      * ordinal
-   - digits
+      * digits
-   - fraction
+      * fraction
-   - unit
+      * unit
-   - date
+      * date
-   - time
+      * time
-   - telephone
+      * telephone
-   - address
+      * address

-  For more information, see link https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/speech-synthesis-markup-language-ssml-reference#say-as
-- w
+      * w
-  - ivona:VB: Interpret the word as a verb (present simple).
+         * ivona:VB: Interpret the word as a verb (present simple).
-  - ivona:VBD: Interpret the word as a past participle.
+         * ivona:VBD: Interpret the word as a past participle.
-  - ivona:NN: Interpret the word as a noun.
+         * ivona:NN: Interpret the word as a noun.
-  - ivona:SENSE_1 see link https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/speech-synthesis-markup-language-ssml-reference#w
+         * ivona:SENSE_1 For more information, see [Amazon Documentation here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/speech-synthesis-markup-language-ssml-reference#w)

 ## Code Example for the new Alexa SDK